confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 $ terraform apply
 ```

-You can use a Terraform template located at [ibmcloud/terraform/podvm-build](./terraform/podvm-build) to use Terraform and Ansible to build a pod VM image on the k8s worker node, upload it to a COS bucket and verify it.
+You can use a Terraform configuration located at [ibmcloud/terraform/podvm-build](./terraform/podvm-build) to use Terraform and Ansible to build a pod VM image on the k8s worker node, upload it to a COS bucket and verify it.
 The architecture of the pod VM image built on the k8s worker node will be the same as that of the node.
 For example, a k8s worker node using an Intel **x86** VSI will build an Intel **x86** pod VM image and a k8s worker node using an IBM **s390x** VSI will build an IBM **s390x** pod VM image.

-> **Warning:** Building a pod VM image on a worker node using the Terraform template is not recommended for production, and we need to build a pod VM image somewhere secure to protect workloads running in a peer pod VM.
+> **Warning:** Building a pod VM image on a worker node using the Terraform configuration is not recommended for production, and we need to build a pod VM image somewhere secure to protect workloads running in a peer pod VM.

-Create the `terraform.tfvars` file in [the template directory](./terraform/podvm-build).
+Create the `terraform.tfvars` file in [the configuration directory](./terraform/podvm-build).
 The `terraform.tfvars` looks like this.
 ```
 ibmcloud_api_key = "<your API key>"
 ibmcloud_user_id = "<IBM Cloud User ID>"
 cluster_name = "<cluster name>"
-cos_service_instance_name = "<COS Service Instance Name>"
-cos_bucket_name = "<COS Bucket Name>"
+cos_service_instance_name = "<Name of your COS service instance>" OR cos_service_instance_id = "<ID of your COS service instance>" cos_bucket_name = "<COS bucket name>"
 ```

-If you used the Terraform templates in [common](./terraform/common) and [cluster](./terraform/cluster) to create the VPC and VSIs, you should set `ibmcloud_api_key` and `cluster_name` to the same values as those you entered in `terraform.tfvars` for those two templates.

 > **Notes:**
-> - `ibmcloud_user_id` is the IBM Cloud user ID who owns the API key `ibmcloud_api_key`.
-You can look up the user ID using.
->     ```bash
->     $ ibmcloud account users
->     ```
->     If command `ibmcloud account users` displays multiple user IDs, choose the user ID whose state is `ACTIVE`.
-> - `cos_service_instance_name` is the optional variable for COS Service Instance Name with a default value of `cos-image-instance` if not set in `terraform.tfvars`.
-> - `cos_bucket_name` is the COS Bucket Name, which must be unique.

-> **Notes:**
-> - For uploading the pod VM image using Terraform, the COS Bucket must be a regional bucket in the same region (default `jp-tok`) as the VPC and VSIs.
+> - The `cos_service_instance` resource can be specified using its name or ID.
+The `cos_service_instance_name` and `cos_service_instance_id` variables are mutually exclusive.
+> - Variables with the same name as variables in the end to end Terraform configuration are as described in that [configuration's parameters](#parameters).
+> - All COS and VPC infrastructure resources must exist before running this Terraform configuration.
+> - Additional variables and their defaults are defined in the [variables.tf](./terraform/podvm-build/variables.tf) file for this Terraform configuration.
+> - If you don't specify the optional `podvm_image_name` variable then the name of the custom image created will be based on the latest commit hash of the [latest commit hash](https://github.com/confidential-containers/cloud-api-adaptor/commits/staging) of the confidential containers cloud API adaptor staging branch.
 > - The `Operator` and `Console Admin` roles must be [assigned](https://cloud.ibm.com/docs/vpc?topic=vpc-vsi_is_connecting_console&interface=ui) to the user.
-The Terraform template will create the `Console Admin` role for the user `ibmcloud_user_id` is set to in the template `terraform.tfvars`.
+The Terraform configuration will create the `Console Admin` role for the user `ibmcloud_user_id` is set to in the configuration `terraform.tfvars`.

 Execute the following commands on your `development machine` to build, upload and verify the pod VM image.